UNDP-Data/SIDS-data-platform-ML-backend/README.md

 This is a repository from ML learning backend

 ### Run Locally
-1. Install Azure core tools - https://github.com/Azure/azure-functions-core-tools
+1. Install Azure core tools - https://github.com/Azure/azure-functions-core-tools.
+2. Copy dataset files to dataset folder in root directory.
-2. Run `func start host`.
+3. Run `func start host`.
 This will start the azure function locally.
-3. View swagger API from http://localhost:7071/docs
+4. View swagger API from http://localhost:7071/docs.

 ### Test request
 `